nf-core/hic/docs/usage.md

 ### `--save_interaction_bam`

-If specified, write a BAM file with all classified reads (valid paires, dangling end, self-circle, etc.) and its tags.
+If specified, write a BAM file with all classified reads (valid pairs, dangling end, self-circle, etc.) and its tags.

 ```bash